 I guess this option is the best option you have for now.
 The difference between outlook web access and outlook, you can press on Select All.
 Isn’t that great?

 You can restore all items in one click.
 But again, it will take some time to restore all the items.
 Hopefully, Outlook won’t crash…

 Option 4: PowerShell

-I don’t have to tell you, this is my favorite option and probably the best.
-But before you can launch your PowerShell script, you will need to assign the mailbox import export permissions to your user.
+I don’t have to tell you, this is my favourite option and probably the best.
+But before you can launch your PowerShell script, you will need to assign the mailbox import-export permissions to your user.
 For now, I will add my user to the: Organization Management role.

-After we assigned the permissions, we need to install the exchangeonlinemanagement module, if haven’t done this already.
+After we assign the permissions, we still need to install the exchangeonlinemanagement module, if haven’t done this already.

 Now we have the required module installed, we can connect to Exchangeonline

-Lets check if the users has some recoverableitems first:
+Let’s check if the users have some recoverable items first:

 Get-RecoverableItems -Identity alias